Yellow perch: Life history

 Yellow perch spawn once a year in spring using large schools and shallow areas of a lake or low-current tributary streams.
 They do not build a redd or nest.
 Females have the potential to spawn up to eight times in their lifetimes.
 Two to five males go to the spawning grounds first and are with the female throughout the spawning process.
 The female deposits her egg mass, and then at least two males release their milt over the eggs, with the total process taking about five seconds.
 The males stay with the eggs for a short time, but the females leave immediately.
 No parental care is provided for the eggs or fry.
 The average clutch size is 23,000 eggs, but can range from 2,000 to 90,000.
 The egg mass is jelly-like, semibuoyant, and can reach up to 2 m long.
 The egg mass attaches to some vegetation, while the rest flows with the water current.
 Other substrate includes sand, gravel, rubble, and submerged trees and brush in wetland habitat.
 Yellow perch eggs are thought to contain a chemical in the jelly-like sheath that protects the eggs and makes them undesirable since they are rarely ever eaten by other fish.
 The eggs usually hatch in 8–10 days, but can take up to 21 days depending on temperature and proper spawning habitat.
-Yellow perch do not travel far during the year, but move into deeper water during winter and return to shallow water in spring to spawn.
+Semianadromous migratory behavior is observed in certain yellow perch populations from the Atlantic coastal plain, which ascend from estuaries to freshwater tidal and non-tidal tributary sections to spawn very early in the year.
+Sedentary populations in small freshwater lakes move into deeper water during winter and return to shallow water in spring to spawn.
 Spawning occurs in the spring when water temperatures are between 6.7 and 12.8 °C. Growth of fry is initiated at 6–10 °C, but is inactive below 5.3 °C. Larval yellow perch survival is based on a variety of factors, such as wind speed, turbidity, food availability, and food composition.
 Immediately after hatching, yellow perch head for the pelagic shores to school and are typically 5 mm long at this point.
 This pelagic phase is usually 30–40 days long.